KAZQ

 KAZQ (channel 32) is a non-commercial religious independent television station in Albuquerque, New Mexico, United States.
 Its transmitter is located on Sandia Crest northeast of Albuquerque.
-Owned by Alpha Omega Broadcasting, KAZQ is sister to low-power station KTVS-LD (channel 36) and the two stations share studios on Montgomery Boulevard Northeast in Albuquerque.
+Owned by Alpha Omega Broadcasting, KAZQ is sister to low-power station KTVS-LD (channel 36).
+Collectively branded as the AO Broadcasting Network, the two stations share studios on Montgomery Boulevard Northeast in Albuquerque.

 History

-The station was issued an original construction permit on June 30, 1986, began operation on October 12, 1987, and was licensed by the FCC on March 29, 1988.
+KAZQ was issued an original construction permit on June 30, 1986, began operation on October 12, 1987, and was licensed by the FCC on March 29, 1988.
+The station was originally a cable channel for nine years until it stopped broadcasting on July 31, 1987.
 Initially, it aired only Christian programming, but later added family-friendly secular programs to its schedule.
-KAZQ has been under the same ownership since the station was founded and is one of three full-service Christian television stations in the market — the others are KNAT-TV (channel 23) and KCHF (channel 11).
+KAZQ has been under the same ownership since the station was founded and is one of three full-power Christian television stations in the market—the others are KNAT-TV (channel 23) and KCHF (channel 11).

 Programming

-The station broadcasts on an educational license and cannot air any advertising or infomercials, although it airs several hours a day of family entertainment.
-Some of the programs on KAZQ include Life Today with James Robison, This Is Your Day with Benny Hinn, The 700 Club and The New Jim Bakker Show.
+KAZQ broadcasts on a reserved educational channel and cannot carry any advertising or infomercials, although it airs several hours a day of family entertainment.

-Alpha Omega Broadcasting also owns low power station KTVS-LD, UHF channel 36, which has a similar format, but originally featured more secular programming.
-KTVS-LD currently relays KAZQ on digital channel 36.1 with Almavision on 36.2.
+Alpha Omega Broadcasting also owns low-power station KTVS-LD (channel 36), which features more secular programming.